Dell XPS Tower 9th-Gen i7 8-Core PC w/ Win 10 Pro, 6GB GPU for $1,030

 - Model: DXCWVMAXi7UMAAFF

-Dell Home offers its Alienware Aurora R8 Intel Coffee Lake Core i7 3.6GHz Desktop PC for $1,399.99 with free shipping.
-That's tied with our May mention, $530 off list, and the lowest price we've seen.
+Dell Home, via its Members Purchase Program, offers its Alienware Aurora R8 Intel Coffee Lake Core i7 3.6GHz Desktop PC for $1,399.99 with free shipping.
+That's $530 off and the best price we could find.
 Buy Now

 - 9th-gen. Intel Core i7-9700K 3.6GHz Coffee Lake 8-core processor